Shroyer Health Center717-867-6232

 Your student may be referred off-campus for a variety of reasons.
 If they are looking for a specialist, if their issues are of a long-term nature (severity of symptoms and diagnostic complexity), student preference, or scheduling conflict, they have options for treatment off-campus.

 If your student needs a referral, we typically send students to the closest practitioners to the college and recommend access to a car or bike if they anticipate needing services off-campus.
 The following referrals are easily accessible by walking, car, or bike and some are on the bus route (Lebanon Transit).
 You will have to call the agencies in order to check appointment availability and insurance participation.
 For additional resources see this page of our website.
 Annville Psychological Services (Annville, 717-966-1388), Psychological Health Affiliates (Hershey, 717-531-3398), or Pennsylvania Counseling Services (Lebanon, 717-272-5464 ext.1151).

 CARE Team Meetings

-Counseling services participants in a closed meeting called “Early Alert,” which is designed to assist students who may need additional support on campus due to academic, behavioral, or emotional difficulties.
-The Early Alert Team is made up of professionals from residential life, academic affairs, athletics, counseling & health services, among others.
-Parents should be comforted by the presence of this “safety net” on campus which reaches out to students with troubling behavior.
-If a faculty or staff member is concerned about a student’s wellbeing, they simply fill out an early alert form online and submit it to the group.
+Counseling Services participants in CARE Team Meetings, a private meeting designed to assist students who may need additional support on campus due to academic difficulties.
+The CARE Team is made up of professionals from academic affairs, residential life, athletics, counseling & health services, among others.
+Parents should be comforted by the presence of this “safety net” on campus which reaches out to students in academic trouble.
+If a faculty or staff member is concerned about a student’s academic performance, they simply fill out a form online and submit it to the group.
 The team then discusses the issue and makes a recommendation on how to intervene; usually, a team member meets with the student one-on-one.
 All FERPA & HIPAA rules of privacy are upheld.